 Official Synopsis: A modern telling of Jane Austen’s “Persuasion.”
 Wren Cosgrove is a happy, single, and self-confessed workaholic who, after rising to the top of the corporate ladder, finds herself coming home every night to her cat.
 When her firm is hired by Owen Jasper, “the man who got away,” long-lost feelings are stirred, giving Wren a second chance at true love.

-Where to Watch: Spectrum On Demand.
+Where to Watch: Hulu, Hoopla.
 Rent and buy on Digital and DVD.

 Why You Should Watch: While it’s not the best modern Jane Austen adaptation, it’s overall a cute rom-com and Alicia Witt shines in the role.